dimitreortt/Formfy/README.md

-Dynamically create and manage forms, form fields and registries, on the fly.
+Dynamically create and manage forms, fields and registries, on the fly.

 TDD, Clean Architecture, Design Patterns.